berkayersengun/TicTacToeGameSOAP/README.md

 # TictactoeGameSOAP
-A Tictactoe game using SOAP web services.
+A Multiplayer Tictactoe game using SOAP web services and MySQL databases.